Have you heard lots of bad things about coach holidays?

 2. Should You Avoid a Coach Holiday If You Suffer From Travel Sickness?

-One of my very first trips featured a soundtrack of a young lady being sick every time the coach went round a corner, and given we were up in the Italian Dolomites there were lots of corners.
+One of my very first trips featured a soundtrack of a young lady being sick every time the coach went around a corner, and given we were up in the Italian Dolomites there were lots of corners.
 Her travel sickness was so bad that she sat in the very front seat of the coach, the jump seat, and it still didn’t help.
 As a result of such a bad experience, not to mention the 24 hour journey down to Italy by coach she didn’t go on any more trips and stayed at the hotel instead.

-My most recent trips have also featured guests who suffered quite badly with travel sickness.
+My most recent trips have also featured guests who suffered quite badly from travel sickness.
 They had not understood how much coach travel was involved in their holiday, having looked at a map of the UK and concluding that the journeys were all quite short.
 Having realised that most of the journeys didn’t include much motorway travel they really suffered despite being allocated seats ahead of the front wheels.

 Travel sickness is terrible.
 I know, I suffer from it too.
 A coach holiday might not be the best option if you are badly affected.